thomasabishop/eolas/zk/Matter_and_atoms.md

 - Elements are made up of **atoms**.
 - A **molecule** is a type of compound where the atoms of two types of elements have joined together.
-For example Sodium and Chlorine are two elements that can join to form Sodium Chloride.
+For example sodium and chlorine are two elements that can join to form sodium chloride.
 We call this **chemical bonding**.

 ## Atomic particles
 ![](/img/atom-diagram.svg)